attoassi/Host-a-Static-HTML-Web-Application-on-AWS/README.md

    - Enable instances in private subnets to access the Internet through the NAT Gateway.

 9. **Hosting Website on EC2 Instances**:
-   - Deploy the static website files on EC2 instances.
+   - Deploy the static web app files on EC2 instances.

 10. **Employing Application Load Balancer (ALB)**:
     - Set up an ALB and a target group to evenly distribute web traffic to an Auto Scaling Group of EC2 instances across multiple AZs.